pravatbhusal/full-stack-notes/Wordpress/Elementor/README.md

 This YouTube video is a good tutorial to learn about Elementor: https://www.youtube.com/watch?v=jl8F4WglM3I&t=3948s&ab_channel=TylerMoore

-The atxwebsites.WordPress XML file in this folder is the exported Wordpress website that I created following that tutorial.

 ### Installation
 Install the "Astra" Wordpress theme and activate it for the website.
 The Astra template is a fast, fully customizable, and lightweight theme.
 It is one of the most popular wordpress themes that integrate well with Elementor.
 Other alternatives are also Divi, Ultra, and OceanWP.